scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         * * * * *

-    -   FontForge would crash when importing bitmap fonts
+    -   websharpstudios would crash when importing bitmap fonts
-    -   FontForge would crash when trying to do an Element-\>Default ATT-\>Suffix to Tag command
+    -   websharpstudios would crash when trying to do an Element-\>Default ATT-\>Suffix to Tag command

 -   3-Aug-2003